 That is why a lot of times, people feel the need to change careers later on in life.
 Because whilst we go with the hype in our 20s, as we grow up life gets real.
 We start viewing the picture of life from a higher perspective.
 That all professions are equally important and they deserve equal respect.

 I remember when we were in high school and college, those who were doing science subjects and had taken the medical profession route were so highly regarded.

-Doctors, lawyers, accounting and engineering professions are regarded as a symbol of wealth.
-However, remember, there is more to life than being wealth.
+Doctors, lawyers, accounting, and engineering professions are regarded as a symbol of wealth.
+However, remember, there is more to life than being wealthy.
 Growing up we were always told that if we don’t study we will end up as house helpers or selling tomatoes by the roadside.
-Even careers in arts, they were considered a waste of time and were said to be pursued by people who were not serious about their lives.
+Even careers in arts were considered a waste of time and were said to be pursued by people who were not serious about their lives.
 People who pursued professions such as acting, music and other arts were lowly regarded.

 How should one choose a career path?

 My advice to those who are still in the process of making career choices is, therefore; Do what you have a passion for.
 Choose a career that you will wake up happy every day of your life to go to.
 When we try to go with society’s notion of important careers, we end up pursuing careers we have no passion for.
 We pursue careers all because they can earn us some good money.
 Ever been sick and gone to a clinic then met a nurse who is the devil’s incarnate himself/herself?
 Or met a teacher who has no passion for teaching whatsoever?